Trylz/RestirFalcor/README.md

 ### Flickering on the buddha of the dragon buddha scene when camera motion.
 https://youtu.be/wGGd2VHuTtU
 Increasing the number of reservoir per pixels helps but it kills performance.
 The scene has three lights so theorically no more than 3 reservoirs should be necessary.
+Or not since we are using area lights ;)